g0morra/wp-file-upload/readme.txt

 //  $changable_data is an array that can be modified by the filter and contains the items:
 //    file_path: the full path of the uploaded file
 //    user_data: an array of user data values, if userdata are activated
-//    error_message: if this is non-zero, then upload of the file will be cancelled showing this error message to the user
+//    error_message: initially it is set to an empty value, if the handler sets a non-empty value then upload of the file will be cancelled showing this error message (message will be shown only to administrators if adminmessages attribute has been activated)
 //  $additional_data is an array with additional data to be used by the filter (but cannot be modified) as follows:
+//    shortcode_id: this is the id of the plugin, as set using uploadid attribute; it can be used to apply this filter only to a specific instance of the plugin (if it is used in more than one pages or posts)
 //    file_unique_id: this id is unique for each individual file upload and can be used to identify each separate upload
 //    file_size: the size of the uploaded file
 //    user_id: the id of the user that submitted the file for upload